Northern England: "It's grim up north"

 The Durham Miners' Gala is one of the largest trade union events in Europe.

 The phrase it's grim up north is associated with coal mining, industrial mills, weather and the way of life in the north of England during the Victorian and post World War I eras, when mills, coal mining, child labour and slums were common.
 The phrase is often used by those who are not from the north of England, who paint the north as being different to the south of England.
-The current Mayor of Greater Manchester, Andy Burnham, has quoted the north as being grim, but not a bad thing.
+Prime Minister Andy Burnham has quoted the north as being grim, but not a bad thing.
 The phrase was quoted in 1991 when the band The Justified Ancients of Mu Mu a.k.a.
 The KLF used it in relation to a lot of places in the north of England including Cheshire, Greater Manchester, Lancashire, Merseyside and Yorkshire.
 As well as parts of the East Midlands Region and Cumbria and they use the phrase repeatedly in their song of the same name.